SolidLink95/BlenderAssetImporter/README.md

 ## Installation

 In order to get the addon working download latest release (don't unzip it).
 In blender go to `Edit -> Preferences -> Add-ons -> Install...` and point to downloaded zip file.
+Enable it by ticking the box.
+From now Asset importer will be available in `Properties -> View layer`

 ![alt text](https://github.com/banan039pl/BlenderAssetImporter/blob/main/images/2.png)